 Yes, indeed.
 There is a "big, white thing" there.
 The geographical center of Rome, this huge, bustling piazza is dominated by a gigantic, nineteenth-century monument to Victor Emmanuel II, king of Italy in 1870 during the unification of the papal- and city-states into one country.
 Titled Altar of the Fatherland, that lush work has often been compared to a birthday cake.
-And it is on one side of the piazza that Fascist dictator Benito Mussolini often stood in a balcony the former papal residence (Palazzo Venezia) haranguing the populace of Rome during the 1920s, '30s, and '40s.
+It is on one side of the piazza where Fascist dictator Benito Mussolini often stood on a balcony haranguing the populace of Rome during the 1920s, '30s, and '40s.

-Yes ...
-I suppose you could identify Piazza Venezia as the place "where that big white thing is."
+Yes, you could identify Piazza Venezia as the place "where that big white thing is."
 But on that day I sorrowed for that young lady.
 She and her husband were "short-termers," and their two years in Rome were almost over.
 They'd come in a widely publicized (in the U.S.) evangelistic blitz to "win souls."
-And they have been successful, for they are in the process of organizing a brand-new church out of their efforts.
-But now her ministry in Italy was almost finished.
+And it looks like they have had a measure of success, for they are in the process of organizing a small new church out of their efforts.
+But now her time in Italy was almost finished.
 And she was leaving without really knowing the people she had come to evangelize.

 ... and in a halting way, through my limited vocabulary, I'm proclaiming Jesus as Lord to these people whom I'm coming to love and appreciate.

-One of my good friends at Southern Nazarene University was a "missionary kid" -- Pete Torgrimson, who grew up in Peru.
-Now pastoring on the Texas Gulf Coast, he used to travel on weekends with us in the Mission Crusaders.
-And often during mealtimes at those missionary conventions, he would launch into fantastic tales of delicacies which he had eaten -- delicacies quite foreign to North American palates.
+One of my good friends at Southern Nazarene University was "missionary kid" Pete Torgrimson, who grew up in Peru.
+Now pastoring on the Texas Gulf Coast, Pete used to travel on weekends with us in the Mission Crusaders.
+And often during mealtimes at those missionary conventions, he would launch into fantastic tales of delicacies that he had eaten -- delicacies quite foreign to North American palates.
 I remember one of his stories well: It was about eating monkey eyeballs.
 I wasn't certain at the time whether it was truth or legend.
-Our Peruvian friend in Rome, Alicia, swears it could not be.
-Anyway, I had conditioned myself that when I became a real, live missionary with my pith helmet and all, I would find myself eating some pretty strange things.
+Our Peruvian friend in Rome, Alicia, swears it could not be true.
+At any rate, I had conditioned myself that when I became a real, live missionary with my pith helmet and all, I would find myself eating some pretty strange things.

-One stereotype that Americans have of the Italians is that they eat only spaghetti and ravioli and pizza and lasagna.
+One stereotype Americans have of the Italians is that they eat only spaghetti, ravioli, pizza and lasagna.
 It's a stereotype which needs to be smashed.
-For Italian food is one of the world's truly great cuisines.
-It is true that the Italians eat spaghetti or ravioli or something like it for every meal -but that dish is called the "first plate" and is always merely the appetizer!
+Italian food is one of the world's truly great cuisines.
+It is true that the Italians eat spaghetti or ravioli or something like it for every meal -- but that dish is called the "first plate" and is thus somewhat of an appetizer!

 Here's how it went: We began with an ample portion of spaghetti covered with a delicious, home-cooked tomato sauce.
-Then came the second course of a large piece of veal cutlet together with a mixed green salad, including a vinegar-and-olive-oil dressing.
-At this point many Italian meals end with some fresh fruit for dessert (and there's always some delicious fruit in season here).
-I was quite ready to call it quits there, having enjoyed what I thought was a bountiful and delicious dinner.
+Then came the second course of a large piece of veal cutlet together with a mixed green salad, including a vinegar and olive oil dressing.
+At this point, many Italian meals end with some fresh fruit for dessert (and there's always some delicious fruit in season here).
+I was ready to call it quits there, having enjoyed what I thought was a bountiful and delicious dinner.

 But, oh, no. The dishes kept coming.
 On came a plate of swordfish with artichokes (my first time to try them) as the side vegetable.
 I was now certain the fresh fruit was on its way.
 But no. The table (which resembled an Early American style piece of furniture, no less!) was cleared, and plates full of boiled eggplant with relishes of olives and pickles came through the door.